 As part of our student support structure, students are paired with a partner, who acts as their principal, and an associate who acts as a mentor.
 Both help the student acclimate to the firm environment and answer questions.
-Members of the Student Committee are also on hand to help students through their summer term.
+Our Director, Legal Talent is also on hand to help students through their summer term.

 To ensure our summer students are progressing, we conduct an informal evaluation over the summer (usually in June).
 We also encourage students to take ownership of their work and seek feedback from lawyers they are working with on a continuing basis.